-OUR HISTORY OF LOSSES AND UNCERTAINTY OF FUTURE PROFITABILITY MAKE THE COMMON STOCK A HIGHLY SPECULATIVE INVESTMENT
+OUR HISTORY OF LOSSES AND UNCERTAINTY OF OUR FUTURE PROFITABILITY MAKES THE COMMON STOCK A HIGHLY SPECULATIVE INVESTMENT

-We have no commercial revenues to date from sales of our products and cannot predict when we will.
 We have accumulated net operating losses since inception of approximately \$129.7 million, as of September 30, 1999.
 We expect to spend substantial funds to continue research and product testing and to establish sales, marketing, quality control, and regulatory and administrative capabilities.
 We may lose money over the next several years as the number of our potential products increases and as we expand our efforts in those areas.

-We cannot predict the impact of any future losses.
+We cannot predict the size or duration of any future losses.
 Before we earn any profits, we must complete the development of some or all of our products, obtain necessary regulatory approvals and successfully manufacture and market our products.
 We are unlikely to make profits in the near future and are uncertain whether we will do so at all or on a continuing basis.